Skip to main content

 Step 2: Research Your Audience

 Understanding your target audience is crucial for creating a content plan that resonates with them.
-Invest time developing detailed buyer personas to better understand their needs, preferences, and pain points.
-Use various methods, such as:
+Invest Understanding your target audience is crucial.
+Develop detailed buyer personas using:

 • Surveys and questionnaires